-Alexandra Bacopoulos-Viau is a historian at McGill University.
+Alexandra Bacopoulos-Viau is a cultural historian who teaches at New York University.
 Her doctoral thesis, which she completed at Cambridge, was awarded the 2014 Dissertation Prize from the Forum for History of Human Science (History of Science Society).
 She is currently turning this work into a book, tentatively titled Scripting the Mind: Technologies of Writing and Selfhood in Modern France.
 Alexandra has published various articles on the history of the ‘psy disciplines’ and recently edited with Aude Fauvel a special issue of Medical History on the history of psychiatry from the patient’s perspective.
+She is currently a Visiting Fellow at Weill Cornell Psychiatry.
 Follow @bacopoulos_viau

 Greg Eghigian is Professor of History and the former Director of the Science, Technology, and Society Program at Penn State University.
 He writes and teaches on the history of madness, the human sciences, and social deviance.
 He is the editor and author of numerous books, including The Routledge History of Madness and Mental Health (Routledge, 2017) and From Madness to Mental Health: Psychiatric Disorder and its Treatment in Western Civilization (Rutgers University Press, 2010).